beercss/beercss/docs/JAVASCRIPT.md

 1) When you have a `slider` element (we can't update the slider value without JS).
 2) When you have a `textarea` element (we can't auto resize a textarea without JS, except on Chromium browsers).
-3) When you want to dynamic import the icons used in page.
+3) When you want to download only the icons used in page.